Phoenix Pay

 FieldTypeDescription

-eventstringAlways payment.status_changed
+eventstringAlways "payment.status_changed"

-payment_idstringPhoenix Pay payment UUID
+intent_idstringPhoenix Pay intent UUID

-reference_idstringYour original reference ID from the create request
+reference_idstringYour original reference ID

-timestampstringISO 8601 timestamp of when the event occurred
+timestampstringISO 8601 timestamp

 HTTP Headers